svenfuchs/routing-filter/README.markdown

       + api
       + wiki

-E.g. the docs section should map to the path /docs, the api section to the path /docs/api and so on.
-Furthermore, after these paths need to be more things to be specified.
-E.g. the wiki needs define a usual Rails resource like /docs/wiki/pages/1/edit.
+E.g. the docs section should map to the path `/docs`, the api section to the path `/docs/api` and so on.
+Furthermore, after these paths there need to be more things to be specified.
+E.g. the wiki needs to define a whole Rails resource with URLs like `/docs/wiki/pages/1/edit`.

-The only way to solve this problem with Rails' routing toolkit is to map a bold /*whatever catch-all ("glob") and process the whole path in a custom dispatcher.
+The only way to solve this problem with Rails' routing toolkit is to map a big, bold `/*everything` catch-all ("globbing") route and process the whole path in a custom dispatcher.

-This, of course, is a really unsatisfying solution because one has to reimplement everything that Rails routes are here to help with, both with regards to URL recognition (like parameter mappings, resources, ...) and generation (url\_helpers don't work).
+This, of course, is a really unsatisfying solution because one has to reimplement everything that Rails routes are here to help with: regarding both URL recognition (like parameter mappings, resources, ...) and generation (url\_helpers).

 ## Solution

 This plugin offers a solution that takes exactly the opposite route.

-Instead of trying to change things *between* the URL recognition and generation stages to achieve the desired result it *wraps around* the whole routing system and allows to filter both what goes into it (URL recognition) and what comes out of it (URL generation).
+Instead of trying to change things *between* the URL recognition and generation stages to achieve the desired result it *wraps around* the whole routing system and allows to pre- and post-filter both what goes into it (URL recognition) and what comes out of it (URL generation).

 This way we can leave *everything* else completely untouched.